kpraveenkumar19/torrent-X/README.md

 1. Fork the repository and create a feature branch
 2. Make your changes
 3. Open a Pull Request with a clear description and examples

-Guidelines:
-- Keep the implementation minimal and readable
-- Prefer small, focused changes with clear commit messages
-- Document user-facing behavior in this README when adding features